Chicken and Rice for Dogs 101

 However, it’s important to know that chicken and rice isn’t always the best immediate choice for every dog suffering stomach upset.

 If a dog is vomiting, talk to a vet about how to feed them chicken and rice, says Dr. Kendra Scheibe, DVM.
-Some dogs might require a brief period of rest, with no food at all, to allow stomach inflammation or discomfort to settle down.
+Some dogs might require a brief period of rest with no food at all.
+This is to allow stomach inflammation or discomfort to settle down.

 Additionally, some conditions that present with stomach distress, like pancreatitis, can be more serious.
 So it’s best to consult with your veterinarian before adopting chicken and rice as a universal cure-all.

-Once you get the OK, chicken and rice has the added benefit of being highly-palatable, which is important when it comes to nourishing dogs who may not have much of an appetite.
-The appealing taste encourages dogs to eat while their GI problems resolve.
+Once you get the OK, chicken and rice have the added benefit of being highly palatable.
+That is especially important when it comes to nourishing dogs who may not have much of an appetite.
+The appealing taste encourages dogs to eat while their GI problems are resolved.

 Su adds that chicken and chicken broth have high omega-6 fatty acids, high-protein, and is low-fat.
 Rice is relatively energy-dense compared to foods like potatoes.
 A dog with stomach issues won’t need to eat as much to meet its daily energy requirement.